nuxt/docs/pt-BR/guide/views.md

 > You can customise the main document with Nuxt.js.

-To extend the HTML template, create a `app.html` at the root of your project.
+To extend the HTML template, create `app.html` at the root of your project.

 The default template is: